Skip to Content

 Is It Possible To Cut And Polish Obsidian

-Since obsidian is technically a glass stone, it is pretty easy to see when using a Diamond Saw.
+Since obsidian is technically a glass stone, it is easy to see when using a Diamond Saw.
 This makes it one of the more accessible and ideal types of stone to cut and polish as desired.

 Cleaning Obsidian Before Cutting & Polishing